 ACADEMIC AREA Accounting AREAS OF EXPERTISE Corporate Financial Reporting, Earnings Management/Fraud, Securities Regulation and Litigation, Corporate Governance BiographyPublicationsCoursesCase Studies Education: B.S., MPAcc Montana State University; Ph.D., University of North Carolina at Chapel HillJustin Hopkins is an assistant professor in the Accounting area at the Darden School of Business.
 His research interests include the effects of regulation on financial reporting, governance and economic outcomes.
 He teaches accounting in the first year core as well as a first year elective on financial reporting.
 In the past, he has taught an elective on financial statement analysis.Prior to joining faculty at Darden, Hopkins obtained his Ph.D. from the Kenan-Flagler School of Business at the University of North Carolina at Chapel Hill where he taught an elective on the interaction of public policy and accounting.
 He has worked as an auditor for Ernst & Young LLP as well as consulted to the Justice Department and Asian Development Bank.
 He is a Returned Peace Corps Volunteer from the Dominican Republic.Originally from Montana, Hopkins is happy to be living close to the mountains in Charlottesville with his wife and three sons.Selected PublicationsPublications"Revealing Corporate Financial Misreporting" with Q. Curtis and D. Donelson.
 Contemporary Accounting Research.
 Forthcoming.Hopkins, Justin, Edward Maydew, and Mohan Venkatachalam.
 2014.
 "Corporate General Counsel and Financial Reporting Quality."
 Management Science, 61(1): 129-145.Donelson, Dain, Justin Hopkins, and Christopher Yust.
 2015.
 "The Role of D&O Insurance in Securities Fraud Class Action Settlements."
 Journal of Law and Economics, 58: 747-778Donelson, Dain and Justin Hopkins.
 2016.
 "Large Market Declines and Securities Litigation: Implications for Disclosing Adverse Earnings News."
 Management Science, 62(11): 3183-3198 .Hopkins, Justin"Does the Threat of Securities Litigation Deter Earnings Management?"
 Contemporary Accounting Research.
 Forthcoming.Donelson, Dain, Justin Hopkins, and Christopher Yust.
 "The Costs and Benefits of Mandatory D&O Insurance Policy Disclosure" Review of Accounting Studies.
 Forthcoming.Working Papers"Career Concerns for Revealing Misreporting" with Q. Curtis.
-Revise and Resubmit at Review of Accounting Studies (2nd Round)."When Enron Met Alibaba: The Rise of VIEs in China" with M. Lang and D. Zhao.
-Under review.Works in Process"Do Labor Markets Incentivize Misreporting?"
+Revise and Resubmit at Review of Accounting Studies (2nd Round)."The Rise of VIEs in China: Balancing State Control and Access to Foreign Capital" with M. Lang and D. Zhao.
+Revise and Resubmit at The Accounting Review(2nd Round).Works in Process"Do Labor Markets Incentivize Misreporting?"
 Currently analyzing data."Broken Windows and Cooked Books: Do Minor Violations of SEC Regulations Predict Misreporting?"
 Currently analyzing data.
 "Securities Class Actions as Indicators of Misreporting" with Dain Donelson.
 Currently analyzing data.
 MBA CoursesFirst Year Core: Accounting for Managers First Year Elective: Financial Reporting Second Year Elective: Financial Statement AnalysisExecutive Education CoursesFinancial Management for Non-Financial ManagersAdvancing knowledge through research that shapes business, Darden professors are recognized thought leaders in their fields.
 They are not only master case method teachers, they also author many of the cases used in Darden classrooms and around the world.Justin Hopkins' cases are available on the Darden Business Publishing website.